-- 2. Slide the ferrites as far as possible along the cable toward the main chassis. - 3.
-Lay the isolation mast down on the table. - 4.
-Insert the ferrite-loaded interface cable through the mast end with the chassis support flange (see Figure 3).
-Note: There is an internal ferrite-support shoulder collar near the mast bottom that may obstruct the cable ends and prevent them from pushing all the way through the mast.
-If the cable ends catch on this shoulder, they can easily be freed by twisting and shaking the cable or rolling the mast to a different position. - 5.
-Wipe away any debris present on the top flat surface of the mast flange and the corresponding area on the chassis underside where the flange will be in contact. - 6.
-Pull the cable fully through the mast and then align the four chassis support flange holes with the corresponding four threaded holes on the underside of the main chassis.
+- 9. When no further tightening is possible, again carefully inspect the assembly to verify that the sleeve-dipole stalks are perfectly vertical with respect to the chassis.
+If any tilt is visible, loosen all 5 connectors slightly and re-tighten so as to eliminate the tilt.
+Do not proceed to the next step until the connectors are fully tightened and no tilt is visible. - 10.
+Slide the ferrites as far as possible along the cable set toward the main chassis. - 11.
+Lay the isolation mast down on the table. - 12.
+Insert the ferrite-loaded interface cable set through the mast end with the chassis support flange (see Figure 4).
+Note: There is an internal ferrite-support shoulder collar near the mast bottom that may obstruct the cable set ends and prevent them from pushing all the way through the mast.
+If the cable set ends catch on this shoulder, they can easily be freed by twisting and shaking the cable set or rolling the mast to a different position. - 13.
+Wipe away any debris present on the top flat surface of the mast flange and the corresponding area on the chassis underside where the flange will be in contact. - 14.
+Pull the cable set fully through the mast and then align the four chassis support flange holes with the corresponding four threaded holes on the underside of the main chassis.
+Note: The rotational alignment of the main chassis with respect to the chassis support flange is unimportant so long as all of the holes match up.